-There is nothing like eating fresh corn while the snow blows outside during the winter months.
-The taste of the sweet corn kernels, soaked in a beautiful butter sauce, made all on its own through the cooking process and a little bit of butter and sugar.
-All of this is made possible by learning how to freeze fresh cream-style corn off the cob.
+There is nothing like eating freezer cream style corn while the snow blows outside during the winter months.
+The taste of sweet corn kernels, soaked in a beautiful butter sauce, made all on its own through the cooking process and a little bit of butter, water, and sugar.

-- Butter - Add salted butter.
+- Butter - Make sure the butter is salted.
 The butter paired with the natural “corn milk” released when you cut the corn off the cob creates a beautiful cream sauce.

 - Sugar - Just a bit of sugar to complement the natural sugars in the corn.
 I was told not to leave this out, and I am a rule follower.

-Find the freshest local corn you can find.
+Find the freshest local corn you can.
 This could be at a farmers market, a roadside farm stand, or even the grocery store.
-Find the freshest corn you can find.
-Do not use sweet corn that has dents in it or has hard kernels.
+Do not use sweet corn with dents or hard kernels.

 After cutting the kernels off, rub the back of your knife to squeeze out any of the juices.
 This will create the cream sauce.

-In a large stockpot, add the butter and the water.
+Add the butter and water to a large stockpot over medium heat.
 Bring it to a boil and melt the butter completely.
-Add the sugar and salt until dissolved.
+Next, add the sugar and salt and stir until dissolved.

 Next, add ten cups of uncooked corn kennels to the stockpot.
 Over medium heat, stir constantly for three minutes.
 This will cook the corn, but not too much, so it doesn’t become mushy.